Dance Director, Instructor

 A few months later, after graduating from Augsburg College with a degree in Special Education, Margaret decided to concentrate on training to become an Irish Dance teacher with Cumann Rince Náisiúnta.
 She moved to Ireland in 2018 to train with adjudicator/instructor Ann English.
 While in Ireland Margaret competed in the Irish Open and World Open Championships.
 She achieved the designation TMCRN in 2019.
 In August of 2022, Margaret passed her last exams and became fully certified as ODCRN.

-Margaret works as a social worker for children and adults with developmental disabilities and teaches at Rince na Gréine.
+Margaret works as a social worker for children and adults with developmental disabilities and is the Assistant Dance Director at Rince na Gréine.
 Margaret is certified in First Aid and CPR.
 In her free time she can be found giggling over her cats or reading.

 Instructor